Ms Laura Brown

 I have a passion for promoting reproductive and sexual health.
 I have previously volunteered with the Family Planning Association, Brook and La Leche League and have provided outreach services for THT.
 I currently provide HIV testing in community settings with Spectra.

-Up until recently I was working as a Behavioural Insights Advisor at Public Health England, where I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
-My main projects related to HIV and public food environments.
+During my studies I worked as a Behavioural Insights Advisor at Public Health England, where I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
 The post came out of the ESRC Policy Internship scheme, which I highly recommend.

 I am a mentor for the School's Young Scientists Programme.